-Australian TV editor suspects Hanks’ wife gave him virus
+Australian TV journalist who met with Rita Wilson has virus

 “You could’ve knocked me over with a feather last night when I got that call.
 It took me a couple of minutes to reel from the news that they gave me.
 But I feel fine.
 I feel 100%,” Wilkins added.

 The virus causes only mild or moderate symptoms, such as fever and cough, for most people but can be severe in some cases, especially older adults and people with existing health problems.
-According to the World Health Organization, people with mild illness recover in about two weeks, while those with more severe illness may take three to six weeks to recover.
+People with mild illness recover in about two weeks, while those with more severe illness may need six weeks to recover.

-The 65-year-old journalist said he could only assume that he had been infected by Wilson, a singer and actor.
+The 65-year-old journalist said he could only assume that he had been infected by Wilson.

 “We’re assuming this is from Rita.
 It may not be.
 They’ve all said it could be anyone, anywhere, any time, such is the prevalence of this thing,” Wilkins said.